yoannisj/css-mqgroup/README.md

 ### Multiple Classes

-CSS MQPacker works only with CSS.
+CSS MqGroup works only with CSS.
 This may break CSS applying order to an elements that have multiple classes.
 For example:

 ```css